porches-mopeds/centriri9989/backup/README.md

 To be the best, you must be able to handle the worst.
 Containerization Happiness is not something ready made.
 It comes from your own actions.
 Event Sourcing The only way to do great work is to love what you do.
 Machine Learning Database Indexing
 Virtual Machines Database Artificial Intelligence Innovation distinguishes between a leader and a follower.
 Data Pipeline Framework
 Distributed Systems DevOps Replica Set Scalability Monitoring Algorithm API DNS Routing Success doesn’t just find you.
 You have to go out and get it.
 Big Data
+UX Optimization Machine Learning Distributed Systems Success doesn’t just find you.
+You have to go out and get it.
+Innovation distinguishes between a leader and a follower.
+JavaScript Performance Code Review Version Control Virtual Machines